ngoldschlag/processing_patent_data/README.md

 3) process 2005-2014
 4) collapse monthly files

+WARNING: this program spawns 4 multi-processes and therefore can be very memory and cpu intensive.

 These files can be requested on disk format from the USPTO or downloaded online via the following link. http://patents.reedtech.com/pgrbbib.php (accessed 8/17/2014)